VikParuchuri/marker/README.md

 PDF is a tricky format, so marker will not always work perfectly.
 Here are some known limitations that are on the roadmap to address:

 - Marker will convert fewer equations to latex than nougat.
-This is because it has to first detect equations, then convert them without hallucation.
+This is because it has to first detect equations, then convert them without hallucination.
 - Whitespace and indentations are not always respected.
 - Not all lines/spans will be joined properly.
 - Only languages similar to English (Spanish, French, German, Russian, etc) are supported.
 Languages with different character sets (Chinese, Japanese, Korean, etc) are not.